nolanavra/DispatchUX/README.md

 6. **Notes and Required Skills UI**
    - Place `RequiredSkillToggleUI` inside a vertical/horizontal layout group under the Job detail’s **requiredSkillsContainer**; toggling updates the underlying `RequiredSkillToggle` data.
    - Place `NoteEntryUI` prefabs under each panel’s notes container to display ordered job/technician notes.
 Use the Communication panel to add new notes; the detail panels simply display them.

+## Real-World Map Seeding
+- When a `CafeDatabaseLoader` is present (or Resources/cafes.json is available), `DispatchDataManager` seeds technicians and jobs from the imported latitude/longitude data and projects every site onto the map with consistent bounds.
+- `MapViewController` now spawns **SiteMarker** instances for every cafe/business entry alongside technician and job markers so the canvas reflects real-world spacing instead of placeholder 0–100 coordinates.